 The final step in the calculator is to enter how much you pay in property taxes and homeowners insurance each year.
 The values are already defaulted but can be adjusted based on your tax and savings rate.
 These costs typically are rolled into a homeowner’s monthly mortgage bill, so this information will help estimate the total payment amount you can expect.

 This VA refinance calculator can help you decide when it might make sense to refinance your VA loan.
-You can call Freedom Mortgage today at 877-220-5533 to see if you can save by refinancing.
+Talk to us about streamline refinancing your VA loan by visiting our Get Started page or calling 844-267-6544.

 VA refinance calculator terms